JustinyAhin/11tybase/README.md

 ### Build

 `build:tailwind` works almost similar to `serve:tailwind`.
 The only difference is that it generates the minified CSS file used in production. `build:11ty` builds the site and generates the static HTML files in the `dist` directory.

+Run `npm run build` to start the production build.